Synergy: Towards On-Body AI via Tiny AI Accelerator Collaboration on Wearables: Introduction

 This computing environment, surrounded by AI-capable wearable devices, presents exciting opportunities for the runtime system.
 By leveraging the runtime collaboration of AI accelerators, it can support on-body AI apps with enhanced performance efficiently.
 The system can dynamically select the most suitable devices to execute tasks for sensing, model execution, and interaction.
 By strategically distributing model workloads across different AI accelerators, the system can prevent resource conflicts and ensure smooth operation, improving both individual app performance and overall system efficiency.
 Additionally, by splitting concurrent models and running the split chunks over multiple AI accelerators, the system maximizes processing capacity, supporting more models simultaneously and accommodating larger models that a single AI accelerator cannot handle.

 However, it is not straightforward to realize these benefits.
 In the current paradigm for multi-wearable programming, task-device assignment decisions are often made at the development time.
 These individual app-level decisions may not be optimal at runtime due to the dynamic nature of wearable devices and dependencies on resource usage between concurrent apps.
 One may consider existing model partitioning techniques~\cite{kang2017neurosurgeon, dads2019dynamic, qdmp2020towards, laskaridis2020spinn, jeong2018ionn, cas2021context, banitalebi2021autosplit}.
 While they support dynamic model splitting, they mainly focus on optimizing the splitting decision for \textit{a single AI model}, thereby lacking a holistic view that considers (i) interdependency among different tasks---sensing, model inference, interaction on distributed devices---within an app and (ii) resource conflict across concurrent apps.
 Additionally, no existing partitioning work has been built for tiny AI accelerators yet, making it difficult to directly adopt them for on-body AI apps.
+Note that such dynamic challenges can be addressed by sending raw sensor and offloading all processing tasks to smartphones, which can be assumed to be always available.
+However, this incurs high communication costs to both wearable devices and the smartphone, thereby leading to increased power consumption and degraded inference throughput of AI models, as discussed in \S\ref{subsec:collaboration_benefit}.

 We present \system{}, a first-of-its-kind runtime system designed to efficiently support on-body AI apps on tiny AI accelerator-equipped wearable devices.
 At its core, \system{} provides runtime orchestration that makes holistic decisions of task-device assignments for concurrent apps over distributed AI accelerators.
 To this end, \system{} decouples task-device assignment decisions from app logic by providing device-agnostic programming interfaces.
 Then, \system{} dynamically creates various execution plans (mapping logical tasks to physical devices) for each app, considering available resources, communication over devices, model splitting options, etc. \system{} selects the optimal set of execution plans to maximize the system-wide performance.
 In this paper, we focus on maximizing the execution throughput of AI apps, but other objectives can be adopted as well.